-In the event a subrecipient fails to adhere to grant requirements or any subsequent corrective action plan, the Department's Office for Improvement and Innovation reserves the right to withhold, reduce or terminate funding awards.
-These actions are based upon a violation of grant rules, violation of state or federal law, violation of program assurances, failure to respond to non-compliance, failure to implement a corrective action plan, failure to address data or monitoring requirements, failure to make corrections based on technical assistance and/or violation of health, safety or civil rights.
+In the event a subrecipient fails to adhere to grant requirements or any subsequent corrective action plan, the Department reserves the right to withhold, reduce or terminate funding awards.
+These actions are based upon a violation of grant rules, violation of state or federal law, violation of program assurances, failure to respond to non-compliance, failure to implement a corrective action plan, failure to address data or monitoring requirements, failure to make corrections based on technical assistance and/or violation of health, safety, or civil rights.